Shailesh-05/Supervised-Learning-with-Spiking-Neural-Networks/README.md

 ->Understanding the inconsistent results due to motion artifacts and low spatial resolution and working on improvising it.
 ->Building a Spiking Neural Network (SNN) based model to give accurate results with lesser power consumption.
 ->Exploring the gap and challenges in the literature, and proposing solutions and future direction of research.
+This is a ongoing project, final results are yet to be published.